 Student loan deferment is when you put your loan repayments on hold, including interest.
 It’s typically only an option with federal student loans, though many private lenders offer deferment while you’re still in school and in extreme situations, like deployment to a war zone.

 You don’t typically have to request deferment while you’re still in school and during your six-month grace period after you drop below half time.
 After that, you’ll have to reach out to your lender or loan servicer to request deferment.

 Federal student loans come with multiple deferment options.
-Generally, interest continues to add up with a few exceptions: If you have a federal Perkins loan, before you start making repayments on your subsidized direct loan or during active military duty.
+Generally, interest continues to add up with a few exceptions: If you have a federal Perkins Loan, before you start making repayments on your Direct Subsidized Loan or during active military duty.

 |Option||Eligibility||How long it lasts|